 When I was a kid, on many of our families’ camping trips, while the others slept, you would often find my Uncle Garry and I out early on cool, dewy summer mornings, picking Saskatoon berries (aka Juneberries).
+Funny, during all of those picking excursions, I never once worried about running into a bear.

-Back then, Saskatoons were special – the kind of special that only comes once a year.
-There is just something so satisfying about foraging for your own food, then inhaling as much of it as you can along the way.
+And there is just something so satisfying about foraging for your own food, then inhaling as much of it as you can along the way.

 The taste of a Saskatoon berry is actually quite difficult to describe.
 How do you even do justice to something that embodies the essence of so many of your childhood memories; a food that encapsulates the innocence, complacency, freedom and adventures of being a kid?

-With ice cream pails overflowing, we’d haul our score back to the campsite and whip up a Saskatoon berry pancake feast for the rest of the brood.
+With ice cream pails overflowing, we’d haul our score back to the campsite and whip up a Saskatoon Berry Pancake feast for the rest of the brood.

 It was inconsequential that I didn’t even really like pancakes.
-Because when that purple… no, not quite purple, but more of a mulberry- eggplant coloured, plump, succulent, warm, and partially burst berry met my taste buds, the party moved to directly to my mouth and even the substandard camping pancake mix was invited!
+Because when that purple… no, not quite purple, but more of a mulberry- eggplant colored, plump, succulent, warm, and partially burst berry met my taste buds, the party moved to directly to my mouth and even the substandard camping pancake mix was invited!

 Thankfully and surprisingly, Uncle Garry and I never did meet a bear.
 The fact that I never once worried about it, only speaks to the bliss of ignorance in childhood and how we, as kids, ever so unwittingly relinquish the entire burden of our well-being to the adults in our presence.
 And when I look back, so much of the fondness I have for my childhood is by virtue of that comfort; that comfort I took for granted, the comfort in someone else always worrying about those details, details I never would have even thought to consider.

 However, if you are feeling really ambitious, Saskatoon berry bushes still grow wild and there is a small window of ripeness (approximately 2-3 weeks) in the summer, depending on the weather.
 You just have to find them.
 Just make sure keep an eye out for bears!

 📋 Saskatoon Berry Oatmeal Cookies

-- 3/4 cup butter
+- ¾ cup butter

-- 3/4 cup brown sugar
+- ¾ cup brown sugar

-- 1/4 cup white sugar
+- ¼ cup white sugar

 - 1 egg

-- 1 tbsp milk
+- 1 tablespoon milk

-- 1 tsp almond extract
+- 1 teaspoon almond extract

-- 1 1/4 cup flour
+- 1 ¼ cup flour

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 2 1/2 cups rolled oats
+- 2 ½ cups rolled oats * quick oats

-- 1 1/2 cups Saskatoon berries fresh or frozen and defrosted
+- 1 ½ cups Saskatoon berries fresh or frozen and defrosted

-Using an electric mixer, combine butter, sugars, egg, milk and almond extract until light and fluffy.
+- Using an electric mixer, combine butter, sugars, egg, milk and almond extract until light and fluffy.

-Whisk together the flour, cinnamon, baking soda, and salt and add to the butter mixture.
+- Whisk together the flour, cinnamon, baking soda, and salt and add to the butter mixture.

-Add the rolled oats and coconut, mix thoroughly and then very gently stir in the Saskatoon berries.
+- Add the rolled oats and coconut, mix thoroughly and then very gently stir in the Saskatoon berries.
 Be careful not to break them -you don’t want purple cookie dough!

-Drop by spoonfuls on to parchment paper lined cookie sheet.
+- Drop by spoonfuls on to parchment paper lined cookie sheet.

-Bake at 350 degrees for 12 – 14 minutes.
+- Bake at 350 degrees for 12 – 14 minutes.
 Cool for 3 minutes, then move to a cooling rack for an additional 3-5 minutes or until set.